Health and Safety Guide When Travelling To Bali

 Elective medical and dental procedures are considerably less expensive in Bali than they are in Australia.
 Aussies often take advantage of their holiday and choose to have cosmetic or dental surgery while they’re overseas.

-However, these surgeries are considered high risk and your travel insurance policy won’t cover you for any of them.
-You also won’t be covered if you’re too sick after having surgery to fly home on your scheduled flight.
-If you have complications from the surgery and need to fly home urgently, you’re not covered either.
+However, these surgeries are considered high risk, and your travel insurance policy may not cover you for any of them.
+It is also possible that you won’t be covered if you’re too sick after having surgery to fly home on your scheduled flight or if you have complications from the surgery and need to fly home urgently.

 Getting a tattoo, henna or piercings in Bali